iStockphoto.com / Sean Pavone

 EventsIn addition to its many cultural and historic landmarks, this destination hosts a number of outstanding festivals and events that may coincide with your visit.

 In late January the Zora Neale Hurston Festival of the Arts and Humanities celebrates the life of the noted interpreter of Southern rural African-American culture.
 The African-American writer grew up in Eatonville, a community just north of Orlando that holds the distinction of being the nation's oldest incorporated black municipality; this is where the event takes place.
 Renowned African-American musicians, vocalists, authors, educators and artisans celebrate Zora's legacy and Eatonville's heritage with this 10-day precursor to Black History Month.
+This energetic event is a great option if you’re looking for fun things to do with friends.

 Orlando's moderate temperatures are ideal for art festivals.
 Most popular are the Mount Dora Arts Festival in early February and the Winter Park Sidewalk Art Festival on the third weekend in March.
 Spring Fiesta in the Park and Fall Fiesta in the Park celebrations take place in April and November on the shores of Lake Eola.